Safer Sex Supplies

 Patricia Atwater, Director

 Chris Dessert, ISHIP Counselor

 Take our survey on accessibility and availability of safer sex supplies at UW!

 Have fun, safe, & consensual sex!

 The Health Promotion office at Hall Health Center offers free safer sex supplies for all University of Washington students.
-Our selection of safer sex barriers include condoms, dental dams, lube, finger cots, and gloves.
+Our selection of safer sex barriers include condoms, dental dams, lube, finger cots and gloves.
 Students can choose up to 10 items per week.
 The supplies are self-serve.
-Visit us during your appointment to Hall Health!
+Visit us during your next Hall Health appointment!

 Other resources in our office include:

 - Navigating health insurance coverage, including International Student Health Insurance and Graduate Appointee Health Insurance